 For each type of search, you specify special search terms.

 You are allowed to set several search terms by clicking on “+“ Add term button.

 For Domains only and Subdomains only searches the interface looks the same, except that for the type "Both" you set several search terms for the domain and subdomain at the same time.

 For every search term, you can set the type and state.

 - Start with - domain/subdomain starts with this term (search term*)

 - End with - domain/subdomain ends with this term (*search term)

-- Contains - domain/subdomain contains with this term (*search term*)
+- Contains - domain/subdomain contains this term (*search term*)

-- Contains a word - domain/subdomain consists of this term (search term)
+- Exact match - domain/subdomain exactly matches this term (*search term*)

 Search term state